jon-jacky/Piety/doc/baremachine.md

 music synthesizer, and comes with several MicroPython programs for music synthesis and creating color graphics.

+Turn it on -- it boots into Python!
 The Tulip is the nearest thing we have seen to our vision for a Piety personal computer.
 It doesn't quite qualify because the display is too small, only about 4 by 6 inches (but see below), and, like other MicroPython systems, software development is not self-hosted, but requires another computer.

 Instead of purchasing the Tulip with the small built-in display, you can
 [build one yourself](https://github.com/shorepine/tulipcc/blob/main/docs/tulip_build.md)
 in various configurations, following directions from the designers.
 [One configuration](https://github.com/shorepine/tulipcc/blob/main/docs/tulip_breadboard.md)
 uses an [ESB32-S3 development board](https://www.adafruit.com/product/5364)
 and a 10.1" display.
 The development board has similar components as the prebuilt Tulip including 32MB of flash and 8MB of RAM and runs at 240 MHz.
+The display does not use a standard video interface like VGA or HDMI, but purpose-built software and hardware.

 The
 [MicroPython port to ESP32](https://github.com/micropython/micropython/blob/master/ports/esp32/README.md)